dataRunner2/gscookies/README.md

-Add diagram to training page for process flows fix booth orders page fix manage orders page
+Add diagram to training page for process flows fix booth orders page fix manage orders page add feature to import ebudde "all DOC orders" report - splice it and put it into our orders.  so we match 100%.

 # Status logic
 New Order = pending